WARNING: Not safe for marketers with high anxiety or certain medical conditions. Your 2018 marketing plan could be at risk.

 - HALF of all adults aged 18 to 49 prefer to get their news online.
 TV still dominates in the 50 and up category, but those numbers are falling.

-- Adding video to a landing page can increase conversion rate by 80%.
+- Adding video to a landing page can increase your conversion rate by 80%.

 - Marketers who use video grow revenue 49% faster than non-video users.